• Skip to main content

 • In a saucepan, heat the other half of the coconut milk.
 Stir in the gelatin and coconut milk mixture once the gelatin is fully hydrated.

 • Remove the molds from the fridge, and pour in a thin layer of the white, coconut gelatin over the blueberries.
-We do this in thin layers so that the blueberries don’t float away from the bottom of the molds.
+(Use thin layers so that the blueberries don't float away from the bottom of the molds.)

-• Place your trays back in the refrigerator until the gelatin is set.
+• Place the trays back in the refrigerator until the gelatin is set.

 • Finish filling the molds with the white mixture until you’ve used it up, or until you are happy with the amount you have added.